-9.5m2 St. Remy, Chimay ceramic floor, early 20th century
+9.5m2 / 102 sq ft.
+St. Remy, Chimay ceramic floor, early 20th century

 Tile quantities, give or take one or two:-

-FIELD – 300 tiles – 6.75m2 / 72.7 sq ft
+FIELD tiles - 300 – 6.75m2 / 72.7 sq ft

-LARGE BORDERS - 115 tiles plus 3 internal and 3 external corners – 2.73m2 / 29.3 sq ft. – 9.1 linear metres / 29.9 linear ft*
+LARGE BORDER tiles - 115 plus 3 internal and 3 external corners – 2.73m2 / 29.3 sq ft. – 9.1 linear metres / 29.9 linear ft*

 * double the linear meterage for a single border.

-Antique tiles were most commonly made in single or two tile moulds.
-Before current computer automation methods their moulds were made my hand and the colour slips mixed by eye.
+NOTE: Antique tiles were most commonly made in single or two tile moulds.
+Before current computer automation methods their moulds were made by hand and the colour slips mixed by eye.
 Kiln temperatures could also be variable, as could the firing time.
-The result is that often tiles display subtle size and thickness variations and there can be tonal variations in colours, owing to the slip mixing and/or firing time.
+The result is that tiles often display subtle size and thickness variations and there can be tonal variations in colours, owing to the slip mixing and/or firing time.
 All of this makes these handmade tiles unique and adds to their charm.
 Some floors display their subtle variations in size and tones, some not, but when photographing we always take a random section of the floor so that it is representative of the whole.
 A tiler should always dry lay a section of the tiles to familiarise himself with them before starting to fix lay.

 CE310